chenasraf/fp-max-extension/README.md

 - Show video progress on thumbnails
 - Timestamp links in comments

-🔐 This extension is secure and private.
-Trusting me is nice, but if you don't that's a smart move - build this extension yourself: the extension is open source, and available for peer review or forks.
+🔐 I try to make this extension secure and private, there is no tracking code anywhere.
+Trusting me is nice, but if you don't that's a smart move - build this extension yourself: it is open source, and available for peer review or forks.

 🕷 Post issues/bugs, questions or feature requests at this link:
 <https://github.com/chenasraf/fp-max-extension/issues>